MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-adfs.md

 1. Select the **VMSize of the Kubernetes node VMs**.
 This specifies the VM Size of Kubernetes node VMs.

-1. Select **ADFS** for the **Azure Stack identity system** for your Azure Stack installation.
+1. Select **ADFS** for the **Azure Stack Hub identity system** for your Azure Stack Hub installation.

 1. Enter the **Service principal clientId** This is used by the Kubernetes Azure cloud provider.
-The Client ID identified as the Application ID when your Azure Stack administrator created the service principal.
+The Client ID identified as the Application ID when your Azure Stack Hub administrator created the service principal.

 1. Enter the **Service principal client secret**.
-This is the client secret provided to you for your AD FS service principle from your Azure Stack administrator.
+This is the client secret provided to you for your AD FS service principle from your Azure Stack Hub administrator.

 1. Enter the **Kubernetes version**.
 This is the version for the Kubernetes Azure provider.
-Azure Stack releases a custom Kubernetes build for each Azure Stack version.
+Azure Stack Hub releases a custom Kubernetes build for each Azure Stack Hub version.

 ### 3. Summary